DatePhotos.AI LogoDatePhotos.AIAI

 Strategy 4: Color Grading for Realism

-The Problem: AI photos often have perfectly balanced colors that never exist in real photography.
+The Problem: AI photos often have perfectly balanced colors that don't exist in real photography.
 Film and digital cameras have color biases.

 The Fix:

-- Desaturate colors by 5-8% to avoid "too perfect" appearance
+• Desaturate colors by 5-8% to avoid the "too perfect" look

 Before Impact: Colors look artificially perfect